geediegram/Geedie/README.md

 - 👋 Hi, I’m @Geedie
-- 👀 I’m interested in design
+- 👀 I’m interested in solving problems
-- 🌱 I’m currently learning to be a UI/UX designer
+- 🌱 I’m currently learning to be a Software Engineer
 - 💞️ I’m looking to collaborate on a whole lot of stuffs
 - 📫 How to reach me geediegramgu@gmail.com